-Where to Watch the 2018 World Cup in Chicago
+Where to Watch the FIFA World Cup in Chicago

-Catch all the soccer action at these 18 bars and restaurants
+Catch all the soccer — ahem — football action

 Long known as the top international soccer bar in Chicago, The Globe Pub reopened from an extensive renovation just in time for the World Cup.
 Expect large international crowds at this North Center staple for all games which will be shown on its new TVs, plus a new food menu and large beer list.

-This neighborhood favorite Irish pub and restaurant in North Center will open early to screen most matches while serving traditional Irish breakfasts to fans.
-The popular eatery also serves other traditional Irish food from chef Mike Sheerin, beer and whiskey, and offers traditional Irish music.
+This neighborhood favorite Irish pub and restaurant in North Center will screen the matches.
+The popular eatery also serves other traditional Irish food, beer, and whiskey, and offers traditional Irish music.

 This British pub in Lakeview is another of Chicago’s top soccer bars, which will screen every match with sound on its 30 TVs, has 110 beers on tap, a menu of British bar food, and sidewalk patio.

-The Moonlighter, the new-ish sports and burger bar with the massive patio from the owners of Scofflaw, will show World Cup action on 10 TVs with sound in Logan Square.
+The Moonlighter, the new-ish sports and burger bar with a massive patio from the owners of Scofflaw, will show World Cup action in Logan Square.
 Well-made bar food, cocktail pitchers, and a vegan menu for soccer fans who don’t eat meat are also on the docket.

 The self-proclaimed “home of international soccer,” Cleos in Ukrainian Village will show every game on its many TVs.
 Look for daily food and drink specials, a large back patio, and soccer fans of all stripes.

-This River North Irish bar also claims to be “the #1 soccer bar in Chicago,” which will show most games, offer food and drink specials, and contests for patrons who predict match winners and scores.
+This River North Irish bar also claims to be “the No. 1 soccer bar in Chicago,” which will show most games, offer food and drink specials, and contests for patrons who predict match winners and scores.

-River North Peruvian hotspot Tanta will open early for all Peru and South American matches and screen them live on its rooftop terrace.
+River North Peruvian hotspot Tanta is always a solid spot for international affairs with its rooftop terrace.
 To eat and drink, expect empanadas, cebiches, sandwiches, pisco sours, sangrias, and more.